sorinlab/aqu-lut-comparative-analysis/README.md

 # Aquifex & Luteo Comparative Analysis
-Scripting repository for the Aquifex/Luteo Comparative Analysis project.
+Scripting/Data repository for the Aquifex/Luteo Comparative Analysis project.<br>
-Scripts are divided into "Native State" or "Hydration" folders to reflect the two sub-sections of the project.
-The wiki page that reflects this research prject can be found at: http://folding.cnsm.csulb.edu/wiki/index.php/Aquifex_%26_Luteo_Comparative_Analysis
+Scripts are divided into "Native State" or "Hydration" folders to reflect the two sub-sections of the project.<br> The wiki page that reflects this research prject can be found at: http://folding.cnsm.csulb.edu/wiki/index.php/Aquifex_%26_Luteo_Comparative_Analysis